-The majority of respondents (thirteen) indicated that using everyday English (let alone the academic English) was a challenge for them; they were frustrated by their failure to express themselves as they wished.
+Generally, the respondents indicated that studying and researching in English was a source of difficulties.
+Indeed, the majority of respondents (thirteen) indicated that using everyday English (let alone academic English) was a challenge for them; they were frustrated by their failure to express themselves as they wished.
 One PhD student, Isabel, expressed her feelings as follows:

 We know what to say, we know what to write, but we don’t know how.
 I wonder how I will present my research proposal if I manage to write it up!
 When I speak, I am not self-confident in front of the academic community since I wonder whether my English is at the level of academics.
 Sometimes, this prevents me from expressing myself fluently.